jielin1234/opsprod/obsidian-git-sync/MONGODB.md

-- No SQL db management system.
+- A leading No SQL db management system.
-	-  For sql,
+	-  For sql, it has table that consist of different tables, with rows and column, in No SQL, it has a collection of [[documents]].